ethyl2/nuxt-experiment/README.md

 - Refactor to use refs instead of DOM
 - Make all parts of toggle buttons focusable for better accessibility
 - Ability for mobile users to insert pegs by touchmove
-- Ability to hide all editing buttons, to make screen look more like an actual Lite Brite